-An audit trail will be kept to provide accurate timeline of the personnel handling the evidence and every step taken by the investigator(s).
+An audit trail will be kept providing accurate timeline of the personnel handling the evidence and every step taken by the investigator(s).

-Data recovery is often useful in aiding a forensic analysis and investigation, but can also be required in many other circumstances.
-A number of failures could result in the loss of data on a physical disk.
+Data recovery is often useful in aiding a forensic analysis and investigation but can also be required in many other circumstances.
+Several failures could result in the loss of data on a physical disk.
 Whether the data loss is intentional or unintentional; ProCheckUp have the technology to salvage the lost data in certain circumstances.

 ProCheckUp can help recover lost data due to the following reasons: